nonpenso/pyguidos/docs/index.rst

 paged to disk and still complete, only more slowly; on Linux the same holds if enough swap is configured, otherwise the process may be terminated.
-Raster size is therefore mainly a matter of processing time rather than capacity, and downsampling or tiling remains an option when faster turnaround is preferred.
+Raster size is therefore mainly a matter of processing time rather than capacity, and downsampling remains an option when faster turnaround is preferred.

 Citation